-UNC Housing provides two locations for on-campus graduate student housing:
+UNC Housing provides two locations for on-campus graduate/student family housing:

-- Search The Daily Tar Heel’s local housing search engine, Heels Housing or other housing/apartment search engines.
+- Search The Daily Tar Heel’s Heels Housing Guide or other housing/apartment search engines.

 Residency for Tuition Purposes

 Even if you applied as an in-state resident, you still need to file for residency.
-First, review the application for NC residency for tuition purposes.
-For more information, see the Graduate and Professional Student Federation (GPSF)'s Residency Guide.
-Refer also to the North Carolina State Residence Classification Manual (PDF).
+Review the application for North Carolina residency for tuition purposes.
+Refer to the North Carolina State Residence Classification Manual (PDF).

 You can register to vote at campus/city libraries or through the county board of elections by mail.